Theodor Tolsdorff: Criminal charges, trials, conviction, and acquittal

-Tolsdorff was married to Eleonore, née van der Berk (6 September 1921 – 15 April 1996).
-The marriage produced two sons.
-His youngest son Jürgen died in 1957, in an accident.
-His older son, Peter, became a doctor and settled in Bad Honnef.

 On 9 May 1947, Tolsdorff was released from American captivity.
 He took various jobs, such as truck driver in the firm belonging to his father-in-law, bus driver on the route Diepholz to Hanover, and construction worker.
 He was arrested on 7 December 1952.

 In 1954, he faced charges for the execution of Franz Xaver Holzhey, an army captain and First World War veteran, on 3 May 1945.
 Holzhey, without orders, had put up a red cross sign near the command post.
+Under military law, this constituted undermining military morale and was punishable by death.
 The Landgericht (court) in Traunstein had initially sentenced Tolsdorff to three and a half years.

-The Federal Court of Justice of Germany overturned the decision in 1959 and ordered a retrial.
+In an appeal on points of law, the Federal Court of Justice of Germany set aside the judgment on the grounds that Tolsdorff had complied with the military penal law in force at the time in the Holzhey case, and remanded the proceedings to the Regional Court of Traunstein.
 On 24 June 1960, Tolsdorff was declared not guilty and cleared of all charges.

+Later life and death

 The same year, Tolsdorff was hired by Deutsche Asphalt GmbH, presently owned by Strabag Group, and held a position of manager until 1969, when he took over the branch office in Dortmund.
 Tolsdorff retired on 31 December 1974.

 Following a serious accident, he died on 25 May 1978 in Dortmund.